mslonina/Mechanic/examples/README.md

 - Using `Prepare()` and `Process()` hooks
 - Defining and using configuration options (`Init()` and `Setup()` hooks)
 - Using different datatypes, reading and writing data to the memory banks
+- Using datasets of different datatypes and dimensionality
 - The Mandelbrot set

 Compilation